ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### I. Validate whether a Registration Center is under working hours based on a timestamp received

-On receiving a request to fetch Registration Center Details with the input parameters (Registration Center ID and Date-Timestamp) the system determines the status of the Registration center as per the logic defined.
+On receiving a request to fetch Registration Center Details with the input parameters (Registration Center ID and Date-Timestamp), the system determines the status of the Registration center as per the logic defined.

 1. While determining the status of registration center the system validates if all required input parameters have been received as listed below for each specific request